mrfearless/Dll2Def/README.md

 - `infilespec` - is the use of wildcards (`*.dll`) to process.
 - `outfolder` - (optional) is the folder to output `.def` files to.
 - `infolder` - (optional) is the folder to process. (assumes `*.*`)

+## Building

+Dll2Def makes use of the [Console](https://github.com/mrfearless/libraries/tree/master/Console) x86 library, which can be located in the [libraries](https://github.com/mrfearless/libraries) repository.